toddhorner/AFT/states/TX.md

 #### State Planning Goals Relate to Agriculture

+**NO**

+1. Statute does not set forth any land use planning goals related to agriculture, nor does any state agency publication.

 #### State provides grants or technical assistance to support development of local comprehensive plans or farmland protection plans.

+**NO - NEED TO CONFIRM**

+1. Some COGS provide technical assistance related to land use, but need to confirm funding stream.

 #### State tracking of local plans

+**NO - NEED TO CONFIRM**

+1. No state entity has a mission related to land use planning.

 #### State planning goals related to compact development/smart growth

+**NO**

+1. Statute does not set forth any goals related to smart growth, nor does any state agency publication.

 ---